-I have enjoyed participating at the Worlds Science Festival in early June, 2017.
+I have enjoyed participating at the World Science Festival in early June, 2017.
 Given the recent media attention my participation contributed to, here are a few of the particular details.

 Apart from giving a public talk about Black Holes, I have participated in a panel on Pondering the Imponderables: The Biggest Questions of Cosmology, moderated by Jim Holt, a long-time contributor to New Yorker.
 The panel discussion (which you can see in full here) ranged from infinity in physics and multiverse to the holograhic AdS/CFT correspondence and nature of reality.
 While a fun discussion in itself, it had a momentous incident which subsequently received much merited attention: The audience felt that I was not given enough chance to speak, in fact that Jim Holt was mansplaining the topic he asked me about, till one member of the audience, Marilee Talkington, bravely interjected with the words “Let.
 Her.
 Speak.
 Please!” and subsequently posted about it in Facebook.
 The post went viral, with well-deserved praise of Marilee’s courageous act.